DevInnovationLab/i-h2o-meta/README.md

 #### Summary Data (`data/raw/summary_data.csv`)

 This file contains summary statistics for each RCT included in the meta-analysis.
-Key variables include:
+Below are descriptions of select variables.

 | Variable | Description |
 |----------|-------------|